keboola/developers-docs/extend/registration/index.md

 {: .image-popup}
 ![Runtime configuration screenshot](/extend/registration/runtime-1.png)

-## Publishing your Extension
+## Publish your Extension in KBC App Store
 When you register an extension (be it either [Docker Extension](/extend/docker/) or [Custom Science](/extend/custom-science/) or
-[Generic Extractor](/extend/generic-extractor/)), it is not published.
-A component not published can be used without limitations but it is not accessible in the KBC UI.
-This means that it can only be used only by directly visiting a link with the specific component ID or via the API.
+[Generic Extractor](/extend/generic-extractor/)), it is *not published*.
+A non-published component can be used without limitations but it is not offered in the KBC UI.
+This means that it can only be used by directly visiting a link with the specific component ID or via the API.
 Unpublished components are also not part of the [Public Component list](https://apps.keboola.com/apps).
-A configuration of non-public component is accessible the same way as any other component.
+An existing configuration of a non-public component is accessible the same way as a configuration of any other component.

-To publish an application, you have to request an application approval from Keboola.
+To publish an application, you have to request application approval from Keboola.
 This is done in [Keboola Developer](https://apps.keboola.com/) portal by requesting approval from the application list.
-A member of our staff will review your application and will publish the application or contact you with required changes.
+A member of our staff will review your application and publish the application or contact you with the required changes.

 {: .image-popup}
 ![Approval screenshot](/extend/registration/approve.png)